AxonFramework/cdi/README.md

 ## Known Issues
 The following are the known issues with the extension.
 Please also look at our [GitHub issue tracker](https://github.com/AxonFramework/cdi/issues).
 * We have tested but do not currently support GlassFish due to numerous critical bugs that have been fixed in GlassFish derivative Payara.
-* We have tested but do not currently support TomEE Plus due to OpenJPA issues that do not exist with TomEE Plume and EclipseLink.

 ## Acknowledgements
 The work for Axon to support CDI started in the community.
 The earliest CDI support for Axon came from the following folks: